Clinic Operation During Coronavirus Pandemic

 Drop-in Legal Advice Clinics

-New drop-in legal advice clinics are available at the Swansea University Law Clinic on Wednesdays from 6th November 2019!
+Drop-in legal advice clinics are available at the Swansea University Law Clinic on Wednesdays!

 The following weekly FREE legal support is available: